 WHO AM I?

 My art is the fuel that ignites my passion for helping others.
-I use my art as a tool to create so that I can support the causes I believe in.
+I use art as a tool to create so I can support the causes I believe in.

 ART IS DEEPLY PERSONAL AND EXPERIMENTAL

-THE (INVISIBLE) COLORS OF SOUND
+THE COLORS OF SOUND

 Today, I continue battling vestibular conditions as a consequence of my ear damage.
-I have been diagnosed with Hyperacusis, Chronic Vestibular Migraines, Vertigo, BPPV, and Ménière's Disease.
-These disorders are what we call "invisible disabilities" because we may look healthy on the outside, but in reality, we are dealing with horrible symptoms that are invisible to others and are extremely debilitating, physically and emotionally.
-Through The Colors of Sound series, I want to be able to continue giving hope to other people who, like me, are living with chronic health conditions.
+I have been diagnosed with Hyperacusis (increased sensitivity to certain sound frequencies), Vestibular Migraines, TMJ, Vertigo, BPPV, and Ménière's Disease.
+These disorders are what we call "invisible disabilities" and are not easily understood because even though those who have them may look fine on the outside, we are actually dealing with terrible symptoms that are extremely debilitating, not only physically but also, and even more so, mentally.

 ART: MY LIFE AND MY SAVIOR.

-Read FULL BIO
+Read my FULL BIO